Fact file: Chevrolet Corvette Stingray coupe

-First unveiled at the 2013 North American International Auto Show in Detroit, the all-new Chevrolet Corvette Stingray coupe delivers a perfect balance of technology, design and performance.
+First unveiled at the 2013 North American International Auto Show in Detroit, the Chevrolet Corvette Stingray coupe delivers a perfect balance of technology, design and performance.
 It was named after the iconic 1963 model of the performance car with its unique silhouette.

 With an output of 466 hp (343 kW) and 630 Nm of torque, and a 0-100 km/h acceleration of 4.2 seconds, the new Stingray is the most capable standard Corvette ever.
 It is also the most fuel efficient standard Corvette produced so far.